FirebaseExtended/angularfire/documentationv2.md

 Ordered Data and Arrays
 -----------------------
-Since `$firebase` always returns a JavaScript object, you may want to convert it to an array using the `sortByPriority` filter if the order of items is important to you.
+Since `$firebase` always returns a JavaScript object, you may want to convert it to an array using the `orderByPriority` filter if the order of items is important to you.

-### sortByPriority
+### orderByPriority

-The `sortByPriority` filter is provided by AngularFire to convert an object returned by `$firebase` into an array.
+The `orderByPriority` filter is provided by AngularFire to convert an object returned by `$firebase` into an array.
 The objects in the array are ordered by priority (as defined in Firebase).
 Additionally, each object in the array will have a `$id` property defined on it, which will correspond to the key name